Karan-maroti-kundale/Predictive-Maintenance-for-IoT-devices/README.md

-# AI-Powered Predictive Maintenance (No Hardware!) — Kid-Friendly Project
+# AI-Powered Predictive Maintenance (No Hardware!)

 **Goal:** Make a smart helper that watches a machine’s *temperature*, *vibration*, and *current*.
 It warns us **before** the machine gets sick.
 We will **simulate** the machine (no sensors needed).